Last updated on 13th June 2024

 Gantt charts are another visual project management technique that allow you to track the amount of work that’s required to be completed over time.
 Gantt charts have been in use for over a century, but are still relevant today because they are so easy to implement.

-How Gantt works
+How does Gantt work?

 A Gantt chart is like a stacked bar chart.
 Data can vary, but usually there’s project tasks on a vertical axis and timelines representing task duration on a horizontal axis.